LeoFuso/actuator-kafka-streams/README.md

 You can query for specific (key/value) and (key/timestamped value) pairs of a store.
 This action is performed both locally and remotely, with gRPC support.
-For this reason, if you're running a cluster of Stream Applications, your App must be available to be queried by other Apps on the network, as the state of your Stream App is distributed across multiple instances. you'll also need to provide the needed server configuration for Kafka Streams API.
+For this reason, if you're running a cluster of Stream Applications, your App must be available to be queried by other Apps on the network, as the state of your Stream App is distributed across multiple instances.
+You'll also need to provide the needed server configuration for Kafka Streams API.

 ```properties
 spring.kafka.streams.properties.application.server=localhost:9090